code4me/ui-extensions-workshop/exercises/02-using-css.md

 ### Exercise

-Implement requirement without increasing the number of lines of JavaScript.
-You can use CSS to achieve this.
+Implement requirement and decrease the number of lines of JavaScript.

-### Hints

-* Add a wrapper element around the fields whose visibility is dependent on the selected bicycle type.
-* Create CSS classes that specify which fields are for each role.
+You can do this by creating CSS classes that specify which fields are visible for each type of bike.

 Good luck!